 - immediately return to the scene of the accident if the vehicle is not stopped at the scene of the accident

-- remain at the scene of the accident until the operator exchanged information and/or renders aid
+- remain at the scene of the accident until the operator exchanges information and/or renders aid

 Have you been charged with DWI assault in Denton County?
 You should immediately seek the help of experienced criminal defense attorneys Richard C. McConathy and Brian A. Bolton.